 The Support Office keeps a select number of additional media which can be used with these printers, including transparencies and 11 x 17 in paper, on hand.

-A MakerBot Replicator 2 Desktop 3D Printer is also available in the DECS Support Office.
-This 3D printer offers an alternative 3D print option to the ZPrint 250 3D printer.
+MakerBot Replicator 2 Desktop 3D Printers are available in the DECS Support Office.
 Objects printed on the Replicator 2 are printed using a renewable bio-plastic PLA (Polylactic acid) filament, resulting in durable and detailed quality models.
-While the ZPrint 250 can use multiple colors and accommodate moving parts in a single print, the Replicator 2 requires less “hands-on” time and the materials are less costly, providing a very affordable option for the user.
 See a DECS Support Office member for pricing.